Blueprint is a year-long academic enrichment experience for motivated Black students passionate about science and engineering.

 -

-Explore a variety of engineering fields by taking two engineering-focused courses, such as Engineering and Human Health and Mechatronics and Automation, where students will learn fundamental engineering concepts and participate in labs.
+Explore a variety of engineering fields by taking two engineering-focused summer courses where students will learn fundamental engineering concepts and participate in labs.

 -